This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add the corn and bell pepper to the batter and stir to mix throughout.
+2. Add the corn, bell pepper, and cheese to the batter and stir to mix throughout.
 Pour batter onto a hot waffle iron and cook until lightly browned.
 When finished cooking, transfer the waffles to a wire rack on the counter.

 Savory Breakfasts